 Personally, Mike is committed to building a Cohesive America and offers pluralistic solutions on issues of the day.
-He is a professional speaker, thinker and a writer on pluralism, interfaith, politics and civic affairs.
+He is a professional speaker, thinker, and writer on pluralism, interfaith, politics, and civic affairs.

-Even the human (or animal) body functions cohesively, each organ plays its part for the normal functioning of the body.
-However what is not programmed is our attitudes and behavior.
-Each one of us is unique with our own thumb print, eye print, taste buds and DNA, and that uniqueness creates conflict in three areas; one’s space, sustenance and nurturence.
+Even the human (or animal) body functions cohesively, each organ plays its part in the normal functioning of the body.
+However, what is not programmed is our attitudes and behavior.
+Each one of us is unique with our own thumbprint, eye print, taste buds, DNA, and that uniqueness creates conflict in three areas; one’s space, sustenance, and nurturance.

-God loves us, like a mother loves her children, teacher loves her students, and as a chef loves his patrons, he gives us the guidance (religion or common sense) to restore that equilibrium, that is all he wants and nothing more.
+God loves us like a mother loves her children, a teacher loves her students, and as a chef loves his patrons, he gives us the guidance (religion or common sense) to restore that equilibrium, that is all he wants and nothing more.

-God loves harmony between humans and his creation, and marriage enhances that harmony.
-Some day we may find out what attracts a man to a woman or vice-versa, like a magnet two individuals come together to be one with each other.
-Religion, region or race become secondary when two people fall in love with each other.
+God loves the harmony between humans and his creation, and marriage enhances that harmony.
+Someday we may find out what attracts a man to a woman or vice-versa, like a magnet two individuals come together to be one with each other.
+Religion, region, or race become secondary when two people fall in love with each other.
 This is what God loves, two people becoming a source of harmony and happiness to each other.